History of the camera: Automation

-In 1936, Albert Einstein and Gustav Bucky designed one of the first automatic cameras which used an electric eye to determine aperture and exposure.
-The first production camera to feature automatic exposure was the selenium light meter-equipped, fully automatic Super Kodak Six-20 pack of 1938, but its extremely high price (for the time) of $225 kept it from achieving any degree of success.
+In 1936, Albert Einstein and Gustav Peter Bucky designed one of the first automatic cameras which used an electric eye to determine aperture and exposure.
+The first production camera to feature automatic exposure was the Super Kodak Six-20 in 1938, equipped with a selenium light meter.
+But its extremely high price (for the time) of $225 kept it from achieving any degree of success.
 By the 1960s, however, low-cost electronic components were commonplace and cameras equipped with light meters and automatic exposure systems became increasingly widespread.

 The next technological advance came in 1960, when the German Mec 16 SB subminiature became the first camera to place the light meter behind the lens for more accurate metering.
 However, through-the-lens metering ultimately became a feature more commonly found on SLRs than other types of camera; the first SLR equipped with a TTL system was the Topcon RE Super of 1962.